 WHOLE GRAINS & POWDERS:

 These complex carbs are absolutely a staple in my life to help keep up my energy, keep me feeling full for a long time, and curb my cravings.
 Some of my favorites: brown rice, lentils, quinoa, millet, brown rice pasta, and oats.
-If you’re a cereal eater, I’d classify that in this category too.
+If you’re a cereal eater, I’d classify that in this category too, same with bread and wraps.

 For powders, that can include the protein variety, like: protein powder and collagen peptides, organic tea and coffee or coffee substitute (I LOVE Teeccino), and the mega-nutrient-dense powders, like: powdered greens, matcha, and adaptogens like maca or ashwagandha.